People, opinions and the Internet: LJC soapbox.

 The stuff written here is my opinion, honestly felt, at this moment in time, based on what I know to date.
 It is a racing certainty that some of it will turn out to be wrong.
 Borrowing the old adage from the advertising industry, half the stuff here is right: if only we knew which half.
 Personally, I hope it’s more than half, but I may be wrong about that too.

 We seek opinion, and we offer opinion, we live in a world saturated with opinion, from professional journalist to amateur and enthusiast online reviewer, customer reviews, trusted sources, comments on opinionated blogs, even.
 Given how much time we devote to garnering opinion, we need to become more discriminating as to the worth of the opinions to which we attend.

 The most common opinion I come across is the “I like/ I don’t like” opinion.
-It is based on an impenetrable source – some unknown individuals unknown set of preferences, and is actually the least informative (no offence intended) .
+It is based on an impenetrable source – some unknown individuals unknown set of preferences, and is actually the least informative..
 A friend of a friend once persuaded me to watch a film because it was “the best film they had ever seen”.
-I thought it was absolutely dreadful, but then how was I to know their taste ran only to chick-lit when I love guns and explosions?
+I thought it was absolutely dreadful, but then how was I to know their taste ran only to chick-lit when I loved guns and explosions?

 “Hi Henry, how’s the wife?”

 Henry is happily married to just the one wife, and hasn’t tried any other people’s wives.
 Admirable, but lacking in breadth of experience.
 King Henry the Eighth could tell him a few things about wives, with many under his belt.